seanmcilroy29/sean/TS/RMSS.md

 matrixCoefficients         1 (ITU-R BT.709)
 videoFullRangeFlag         0 (studio swing representation)
 ```

-The string codecs="av01.0.01M.08" in this case would represent AV1 Main Profile, level 2.1, Main tier, 8-bit content with 4:2:0 chroma subsampling, ITU-R BT.709 color primaries, transfer characteris-tics, matrix coefficients, and studio swing representation.
+The string codecs="av01.0.01M.08" in this case would represent AV1 Main Profile, level 2.1, Main tier, 8-bit content with 4:2:0 chroma subsampling, ITU-R BT.709 color primaries, transfer characteristics, matrix coefficients, and studio swing representation.

 If any character that is not '.', digits, part of the AV1 4CC, or a tier value is encountered, the string SHALL be interpreted ignoring all the characters starting from that character.

 # Conformance

 Conformance requirements are expressed with a combination of descriptive assertions and RFC 2119 terminology.
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”,“SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in the normativeparts of this document are to be interpreted as described in RFC 2119.
-However, for readability, thesewords do not appear in all uppercase letters in this specification.
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”,“SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in the normative parts of this document are to be interpreted as described in RFC 2119.
+However, for readability, these words do not appear in all uppercase letters in this specification.

-All of the text of this specification is normative except sections explicitly marked as non-normative,examples, and notes.
+All of the text of this specification is normative except sections explicitly marked as non-normative, examples, and notes.
 [RFC2119]

-Examples in this specification are introduced with the words “for example” or are set apart from thenormative text with class="example", like this
+Examples in this specification are introduced with the words “for example” or are set apart from the normative text with class="example", like this

 ```
 This is an example of an informative example
 ```

-Informative notes begin with the word “Note” and are set apart from the normative text withclass="note", like this:
+Informative notes begin with the word “Note” and are set apart from the normative text with class="note", like this:

 ```
 Note, this is an informative note.
 ```

+# Index
-# Terms defined by reference
+## Terms defined by reference

 **[AV1] defines the following terms:**\
 av1 bitstream\